ljf6347/advanced_SQL_project_NSA/README.md

    1. More info below to run manually

 **functions**
-- add_anomalies
-  - Artificially add anomalies into the data
 - detect_anomalies
   - Runs the negative selection algorithm to find anomalies
 - quit